 She usually sews a pocket on the blanket for any small thing the person might want to keep close, such as: prayer cards, tissues, a memento from their past or religious symbols.
 The other side of the blanket is a second piece of similar material in the color the person likes if there is a preference.

 Next a prayer is offered over the blanket to the Divine Physician (God) for healing or strength or whatever is needed by the recipient.
 Then it is blessed by a priest or minister.
 A list is placed for people to sign up to pray every day for the person in need..

 I truly learned about prayer blankets from a very dear, older neighbor.
-She makes them for people who are in dangerous situations (one was for a soldier in Afghanistan); facing surgery, poor health, or in any anxiety causing environment.
+She makes them for people who are in dangerous situations (one was for a soldier in Afghanistan); another was facing surgery, or another poor health, or in any anxiety causing environment.
 She has told me of people healing when they weren’t expected to.
 She told of a soldier in his tent with others were unharmed when a blast of some kind hit near where he was.
 Sometimes people ask for her to make them one; sometimes she feels led to make them.
 My neighbor made the prayer blanket below for me when my back was at its worst about a year ago.